paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ^
 ...so let's call that `process_command`.<br />
-After declaring the `process_command` in the header file, let's have a look at what its details could look like.
+After declaring the `process_command` function in the header file, let's have a look at what its details could look like.

 ---